 A newly sober friend of mine was looking meaningfully into his coffee.
 “What’s wrong?”
 I asked.

-“I’m going on vacation to St Martin next week and I’m really nervous about my recovery,” he said.
+“I’m going on a sober vacation to St Martin next week and I’m really nervous about my recovery,” he said.

 My immediate thought was a sarcastic, Poor you – that’s the kind of problem I’d like to have.
 But he looked worried enough that I bagged the snide comment.
 The fact is, vacations (especially to temptation islands) can be stressful to folks in recovery.
 And when there’s a boat party on every sandbar or a history of overindulging on past vacations, a holiday can be downright dangerous to the sober sojourner.